 This workshop provides a detailed review of the significant technical requirements related to International Financial Reporting Standards (IFRS), including accounting and reporting for financial instruments, as well as all other standards relevant to the financial services sector.
 It includes coverage of the requirements of the standards and interpretations, hands-on case studies, examples, exercises, small-group projects, and benefits from the interactive participation of the attendees.
 Our specialist instructors explain the principles clearly and simply and provide real-world examples, thereby immersing the attendees in the intricacies of IFRS and the implications for banks and other financial institutions.

-Moving to IFRSs has had a major impact on the reporting requirements of financial institutions.
-Moreover, additional changes are now imminent, as the IASB has completed its project to replace the accounting requirements for financial instruments which will also affect the related disclosures.
-IFRS 9, the new standard, is mandatory for annual periods beginning on or after 1 January 2018.
+IFRS 9, the new standard on financial instruments, is mandatory for annual periods beginning on or after 1 January 2018.
 Utilizing a highly interactive format, this course provides a comprehensive overview of the effects that this standard has on the financial statements of financial institutions.

-The theory of the standards is demonstrated with numerous illustrative examples, complemented by application of the standards in an interactive group environment utilizing case studies, model and real-world financial statements, practical exercises and break-out sessions.
+The theory of the standards is demonstrated with numerous illustrative examples, complemented by application of the standards in an interactive group environment utilizing case studies, model and real-world financial statements and practical exercises.

 The registration fee for this unique event includes: